shilpakc927/Deep-Learning.project1/README.md

 ---

-✅ **How to use this:**
-- Copy everything **inside the fences above** (including the triple backticks at the start and end).
-- Save it as:
-  README.md
-- Place it in your project folder.
-- Commit and push to GitHub.

-✅ This is **one single README file** describing:
-- Notebook
-- Flask
-- Two HTML pages
-- Complete workflow

----
 ## 📁 Files Included
 - `dnn skin disease dataset.ipynb` – jupyter nootebook  file with  raw data
 - `dnnfront.html` – html introduction page